15 Expats Talk about Health Insurance and Healthcare in Sudan

 Are common prescription medications available in Sudan?

 "Yes, common prescription medications are available in Sudan.
 Most medications are available in pharmacies, although some may require a prescription from a doctor.
 The availability of certain medications may depend on the region, as some medications may be more difficult to find in rural areas.
-Additionally, some medications may be more expensive in Sudan than in other countries," commented one expat living in Sudan.
+Additionally, some medications may be more expensive in Sudan than in other countries," remarked one expat in Sudan.

 Do you have anything more to add about local medical facilities in Sudan?